 When do we need a first aider?

-You must ALWAYS have “suitable first aid materials”.
+You must always have “suitable first aid materials” and an adult with a current first aid qualification for all Scouting activities.
 (During the current Covid-19 Pandemic, there are additional materials you need which is covered in The Scout Association guidance.)

 We are aware that in the current times, some commercial First Aid providers are still offering training.
 If, through your work or other voluntary position you undertake one of these courses (or have done so in the last few months, please email a copy of the certificate to Adult-Training@somersetscouts.org.uk We will assess the course and if required, ask you to do some top-up elements via an online course.
 This may just be the scouting procedures we need to follow or might cover additional knowledge such as hypothermia and hyperthermia, depending on the course content you did.